pandoranohako/freemarket_sample_65e/README.md

 - belongs_to: category
 - belongs_to: size
 - belongs_to: brand
-- has_one: cart
+- has_one: cart, dependent: :destroy
-- has_many: images
+- has_many: images, dependent: :destroy_all
 - has_many: likes

 ## card_infomations テーブル